-UFC 205 is just over the horizon and on paper the massive card looks to set all time records across the board.
+UFC 205 is just over the horizon and on paper, the massive card looks to set all-time records across the board.
 With such a long a protracted wait for mixed martial arts to be sanctioned in the Big Apple.
 The wait is now finally over.

 With three titles on the line and 13 fights in total.
-The UFC has pulled out all the stops to try ensure that their first show in the Empire State makes nothing less than a huge splash.
-Leaving a lasting impression on those fans which have waited for what seemed like an eternity for the worlds number one mma promotion to finally arrive.
+The UFC has pulled out all the stops to try to ensure that their first show in the Empire State makes nothing less than a huge splash.
+Leaving a lasting impression on those fans who have waited for what seemed like an eternity for the worlds number one MMA promotion to finally arrive.

-Stacked is a term all too often all too casually thrown around, but in this case it truly is fitting.
+Stacked is a term all too often all too casually thrown around, but in this case, it truly is fitting.
 With an undercard alone boasting two former champions in Frankie Edgar and Rashad Evans.

-The main card sees the former women’s bantamweight champion Miesha Tate, take on Raquel Pennington.
+The main card sees the former women’s bantamweight champion, Miesha Tate, take on Raquel Pennington.
 Alongside Donald Cerrone, who has looked outstanding at welterweight, facing the always dangerous TUF 17 winner Kelvin Gastelum.

 The fighter who put an end to Anderson Silva’s run in the UFC, former middleweight champion and New York native Chris Weidman, faces the explosive wrestler Yoel Romero.
 Who although hasn’t fought since December 2015, holds an undefeated 7 fight win streak inside the octagon.